lzwjava/blog-source/resume.md

 * Beijing Dami Entertainment Co. was a company founded by 6 Internet lovers, including me.
 We launched and operated the platform CodeReview.
 CodeReview is a professional platform for code review, communication, and sharing.
 Engineers can submit their code for expert review to improve the quality of their code.
 It gained around 3000 users.
 * Responsible for the code developement of the backend and half of the frontend.
-* We leveraged cloud technologies and frameworks with tools such as PHP, Vue, Code Igniter, Alibaba Cloud and Ping++.
+* We utilized a strong tech stack including PHP, Vue, Code Igniter, Alibaba Cloud and Ping++.

 ### LeanCloud, Software Engineer, 2014.07 - 2015.11